MockbaTheBorg/MockbaModular/README.md

 Simple binary counter/divider, can be used as divider but the clock outputs won't start in sync.

 ## Selectah
-Simple 4 to 1 selector, used to select waves from a 4 output oscillator.
+Simple 4 to 1 selector, normally used to manually select waves from a 4 output oscillator.

 ## Shapah
 Simple envelope shaper with classic ADSR controls.